Chinese law: Time Periods

-The current constitution, created in 1982, states in Article V that no organization or individual is above the law and in Article III makes the People’s Congresses and state administration responsible to the people, paving the way for later efforts to allow enforcement of individual rights.
-Passage of the Administrative Litigation Law of 1987 created legal recourse for individuals from arbitrary government action, an avenue previously unavailable.
-Despite the deep-seated norm against legal proceedings, litigation in the Chinese courts has increased dramatically, especially in recent years.
-The continuing weakness of courts resulting from their dependence on the local government for financial support and enforcement undermines the effectiveness of these remedies but this has also begun to change with China’s initiatives to increase legal training and the professionalism of the judiciary.
+The current constitution was created in 1982.
+Article V states that no organization or individual is above the law and Article III makes the People's Congresses and state administration responsible to the people, paving the way for later efforts to allow enforcement of individual rights.
+Passage of the Administrative Litigation Law of 1987 created legal recourse for individuals from arbitrary government action which was previously unavailable.
+Despite the deep-seated norm against legal proceedings, litigation in the Chinese courts has increased dramatically in recent years.
+The continuing weakness of courts, resulting from their dependence on the local government for financial support and enforcement, undermines the effectiveness of these remedies.
+This has also begun to change with China's initiatives to increase legal training and the professionalism of the judiciary.

-One avenue of individual appeal from government action which continues to be important is the custom of xìnfǎng 信访 (or shàngfǎng 上访) or petitions by citizens to the individuals officials for change.
+One avenue of individual appeal from government action which is the custom of xìnfǎng 信访 (or shàngfǎng 上访) or petitions by citizens to the individuals officials for change.
 The continuing wide use of xìnfǎng reflects the fact that many officials are still able to avoid legal sanctions and the underlying avoidance of the legal system, as well as the personal ability of officials to personally intervene to change unjust results.
 Recently xìnfǎng has been institutionalized to some extent with the central government mandating that every level of administration establish a xìnfǎng office to handle petitions and report them up to high levels.
-This solution by exertion of personal power clearly goes against the idea of rule of law, and worse, some scholars have noted that xìnfǎng today functions more as an informational collection system for the government than an effective review mechanism.
+Scholars have noted that xìnfǎng today functions more as an informational collection system for the government than an effective review mechanism.

+The Han dynasty retained the basic legal system established under the Qin but modified some of the harsher aspects in line with the Confucian philosophy of social control.
+The Han dynasty formally recognized four sources of law: lǜ (律: "codified laws"), lìng (令: "the emperor's order"), kē (科: "statutes inherited from previous dynasties") and bǐ (比: "precedents"), among which lìng has the highest binding power over the other three.
+Most legal professionals were not lawyers but generalists trained in philosophy and literature.
+The local, classically trained, Confucian gentry played a crucial role as arbiters and handled all but the most serious local disputes.